 Gee, those titles could send you to sleep couldn't they...
 Never mind, this discussion of kite construction the MBK way will be kept bright and ... umm breezy!

 Would you find a printable step-by-step reference handy for kite-making?
-That's what my books are all about - see over there on the right...
+That's what my e-books are all about - see down there on the right...
 They also have flight reports, how to tie all the knots and so on.

 What are the goals of making dowel-and-plastic kites this way?

 The dowel diameter of 5mm (3/16") was selected for just enough stiffness in flight.
 The first Dowel Diamond used 6mm (1/4") dowel, and it was clear that it was somewhat 'over-engineered' for its purpose!
 Also, multi-leg bridling helps when pushing the limits of light spar materials.